Blakeview

 Blakeview is a northern suburb of Adelaide, South Australia.
 It is located in the City of Playford.
 Blakeview is predominantly a residential suburb, but also has two commercial areas and two education areas.

 Geography

 Blakeview is located to the northeast of Elizabeth and lies on the east side of Main North Road opposite Smithfield and Munno Para.
-There is a commercial area facing Main North Road in the oldest part of the suburb which was unoffically known as Smithfield East, opposite Smithfield Oval, which includes medical services and a Service Station.
+There is a commercial area facing Main North Road in the oldest part of the suburb which was unofficially known as Smithfield East, opposite Smithfield Oval, which includes medical services and a service station.

 Blakeview was gazetted as a suburb in 1990, taking territory from Smithfield and Munno Para that was east of Main North Road.

-The Blakes Crossing subdivision, which was officially launched by Hon Michael O'Brien the local State Member of Parliament on 4th April in 2009 east of Main North Road and north of Craigmore Road, also has a commercial and retail precinct off Craigmore Road.

 Demographics

 The 2021 Census by the Australian Bureau of Statistics counted 8,979 persons in Blakeview on census night.
 Of these, 48.8% were male and 51.2% were female.

 The majority of residents (76.2%) of people were born in Australia.
 The most common other countries of birth were England 6.1%, India 1.6%, Philippines 1.4%, Scotland 0.8% and New Zealand 0.7%.

 The median age of people in Blakeview was 31 years.
 Children aged 0 - 14 years made up 25.1% of the population and people aged 65 years and over made up 9.2% of the population.